sebescian/ddrroidBootcamp/README.md

 4. Email address
 5. Address
 6. Country
 7. City

-* For the Country and City fields it will autopopulate based on the selections. *
+_For the Country and City fields it will autopopulate based on the selections._<br>
-* Please make sure you fill out the information in the same format as provided in the placeholder. *
+_Please make sure you fill out the information in the same format as provided in the placeholder._<br>
-* In case of an error you will get a list of the fields that need to be addressed. *
+_In case of an error you will get a list of the fields that need to be addressed._

 ### 3. STEP 3 - Congratulations